Module 5 Quick Field Guide

 - For point cloud review software, 32 to 64 GB of RAM is recommended for projects above 90 GB of total point cloud data

 - E57 filenames must be 20 characters or shorter.
-LixelStudio's E57 export fails silently on longer filenames.
-The export appears to complete but the file is corrupt or missing.
-Apply this limit before exporting
+Longer filenames cause silent export failure: the export appears to complete but the file is corrupt or missing

 - For files above 5 GB, avoid email and standard cloud services with upload limits.
 Use a large-file transfer service or a shared drive with adequate capacity